amazon-archives/deploy-manage-microservices-on-ecs-and-fargate/lab-guides/user-interface-service.md

 ## Task 3 - Deploy the user-interface-service as ECS Service

 There are a few prerequisites for deploying an ECS service on Fargate.
 This involves creating a **Task Execution Role** and **Security Group**.
-For tasks that use the Fargate launch type, the task execution role is required to pull container images from Amazon ECR or to use the awslogs log driver.
-Since Fargate launch type supports awsvpc network mode, a Security Group is required to provide network control to the containers launched by the ECS service.
+A Security group is required as Fargate launch type uses the [awsvpc network mode](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-networking.html).
+The awsvpc network mode attaches an ENI (Elastic network interface) to the ECS task and hence needs a Security group to control the traffic flow.
+For tasks that use the Fargate launch type, the task execution role will need permissions to pull the container images from ECR and to write logs to CloudWatch logs.

-1. The ALB, Target Group and Security Group were created by the CloudFormation stack created in the Prerequisite section.
+1. The Security Group and Task Execution Role (FargateTaskExecutionRoleArn) were created by the ecs-workshop CloudFormation stack created in [Lab Setup](lab-setup.md#task-1-deploy-the-cloudformation-template) activity.

 2. Create a CloudWatch LogGroup to collect user-interface-service.